-Media Bias Against Republicans, That They're Stupid, But Don't Mention Bush, Palin, or Limbaugh
+Morning Joe: Media Bias Is Always That Republicans Are Stupid.
+Just Don't Mention Bush, Palin, Or Limbaugh

 The reaction on Morning Joe to Chris Wallace's "flake" comment is, naturally, to play the victim card.
 Liberals and the "liberal media" have a horrible bias against Republicans, who are portrayed oh-so-falsely as being stupid.